 The type of implant used (root, plate or subperiosteal) is determined solely by the structure and health of your jawbone.
-A root form implant is the simpliest, least invasive procedure.
-A subperiosteal implant is more intricate, and requires the most surgery.
-Regardless, the end result should be the same — a solid, structurally sound artifical root which holds either a false tooth or a crown as well as a real root holds a real tooth.
+A root-form implant is the simplest, least invasive procedure.
+A subperiosteal implant is more intricate and requires the most surgery.
+Regardless, the end result should be the same — a solid, structurally sound artificial root that holds either a false tooth or a crown, as well as a real root, holds a real tooth.

 Dr. Stevens has been restoring dental implants since 2000.
 If you live in the Ottawa area, contact her today for an initial consultation.